If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet

 Don't follow all the advice they give you

-Nowadays, everyone has a say when it comes to losing fat, whether it's about training or eating.
+Nowadays, everyone has a say when it comes to losing fat, whether it's training or eating.

 In addition, nowadays everyone is PT, mainly online.

-There are several approaches to losing fat effectively, but there are two common denominators in all: consistency and caloric deficit.
+There are several approaches to losing fat effectively, but there are two common denominators in all of them: Consistency and calorie deficit.

-These are the two rules that all diets for weight loss follow, and that make up the large share of results.
+these are the two rules that all weight loss diets follow, and that make up the big chunk of the results.

-The key to getting good results is to be consistent.
-Don't skip the plan on a weekly plan, or change your diet day in and day, not just because you've read a new article.
+The secret to achieving good results is to be consistent.
+Don't jump from plan to plan weekly, or change your diet every other day just because you read a new article.

 You don't have to be a genius to gain or lose weight, nor does it take the latest science to achieve it.

 Consistency and work.

-"We are what we do over and over again." – Aristotle
+"We are what we do repeatedly." - Aristotle

 If you have any questions or suggestions, use the comments area below.